Skip to main content

 Sand sprinting costs 1.6× the energy of track running and shifts the entire mechanical signature of the workout.
 Why dune sessions transfer to vertical jump and change-of-direction speed, where they fail short of true sprint training, and how to program them without trashing your Achilles.

-Peer-reviewed evidence on sand vs. track sprinting: energy cost, biomechanics, training adaptations, injury profile.
+Evidence-based analysis of sand vs. track sprinting: energy cost, biomechanics, training adaptations, injury profile.
 Pinnington 2001, Lejeune 1998, Bi

 The 60-second version